onedeeper/thesis/README.md

 1. Incorporate software engineering best principles (as far as I can learn them from disparate sources online or from asking an LLM).
 2. Make the code reproducible to the best of my ability ( [more info on how I tried  to do that](udesh.io/reproduce.html ) )

 **I also focused on improving on the work I was doing week  after week**.
 This means I incorporated good ideas as I encountered them.
 This also means some earlier files are not perhaps as clean and bug free as they could be.
+For example, later files will likely have better test coverage.
 I hope to return to these once the core deliverables for my thesis have been completed.

 ## A short timeline (updated regularly)
 This project was built over several months.